 Working on your gratitude list as a family is such a powerful lesson for everyone involved and I promise you that your littles will feel SO GOOD once you are done.
 You could buy a gratitude journal and fill it out every single time you feel like writing a new list.
 Or you could grab a piece of paper from the printer and stick it to your fridge when you are done.
 That’s up to you.

 We are all abundantly blessed.
-Sometimes the wrong things get in the way and cloud our judgement.
+Sometimes the wrong things get in the way and cloud our judgment.
 They prevent us from seeing our real truths.
 Everything that we’ve ever needed… we’ve had all along.
 Dorothy had it right.